opendatahub-io/caikit-tgis-serving/demo/kserve/deploy-remove.md

    oc new-project ${TEST_NS}
    ```

    b.
-Create a caikit ServingRuntime.
+Create a caikit `ServingRuntime`.
 By default, it requests 4CPU and 8Gi of memory.
 You can adjust these values as needed.

    ```bash
    oc apply -f ./custom-manifests/caikit/caikit-tgis-servingruntime.yaml -n ${TEST_NS}